LIVEABOARD SEARCH

 MORE TRIP DETAILS

 Dive experience: At some of the Komodo dive sites, the currents can be challenging, the water can vary from warm to quite cool, and waves and surface currents can make these dive sites quite challenging.
 While not always as challenging, Raja Ampat can be tricky at times too.
-The minimum number of logged dives for joining a trip is 10, and all divers must have a minimum of open water and deep adventure dive (which can be taken onboard).
+The minimum number of logged dives to join a trip is 10, and all divers must have a minimum of open water, and Deep adventure dive (which can be taken onboard) and last dive within 6 months to 1 year depending on experience.
 75 logged dives are recommended.
 Jelajahi Laut's highly experienced guides will choose the sites and dive times according to the experience level of the divers to make sure each dive is safe and suitable.
 The advanced course can also easily be integrated into the trip, with a minimum number of 2 - this can be organised at check in.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, return transfers to the boat from the dive centre (Komodo only), dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max.
-4 divers per guide), scuba equipment (Komodo only), torch, tanks, weights and weightbelts, all taxes.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, return transfers to the boat from airport/hotels in Raja Ampat, return transfers to the boat from the dive centre (Komodo only), dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max.
+4 divers per guide), scuba equipment (Komodo only), torch, tanks, weights and weightbelts, sales tax.

 Optional extras: Beer, nitrox for enriched air-certified divers (USD 10 per day), 15 litre tank (USD 10 per day), dive computer (USD 7 per day), return transfers from the nearest airport or your local hotel (except Komodo).
 Unless otherwise stated, all the listed items need to be paid on arrival, cash (IDR only) and cards accepted.
 Note: prices of items purchased onboard are subject to change.